lindydonna/blog-stuff/serverless/blog-serverless.md

 1. To create a new Pulumi project, run the following command:

   ```
-  pulumi new javascript --dir hello-http
+  pulumi new aws-javascript --dir hello-http
   ```

   This creates a new project in the directory `hello-http`, so change to that directory: